NeonSky/master-thesis/UnrealMasterThesis/PerformanceMeasuring.md

 Open the captured frame in RenderDoc and click on the clock icon to get timings.

 For this table, it is enough to measure each value once, as opposed to taking an average.

+If the RenderDoc overlay says "Inactive window", then open RenderDoc and go to the `UE4Editor [PID X]` tab.
+From there, hit `Cycle Active Window` until the correct window is active.

 ### Row 1